 Consumer advice for Wrexham residents is provided by our partners Citizens Advice through their national service, Citizens Advice Consumer Service.

-If you'd like advice regarding a consumer problem you can fill in the online consumer query form (external link).
+If you'd like advice about a consumer problem please call the Citizens Advice consumer helpline (external link) - you can also chat online or fill in an online query form at this link.

 Advice on individual disputes with customers